Hotel Football

-Hotel Football is an upscale football-themed hotel overlooking Old Trafford, the home of Manchester United F.C.
-Owned by former players Ryan Giggs, Paul Scholes, Nicky Butt, Phil Neville and Gary Neville as well as the GG Hospitality Management Company; the hotel was built at a cost of £24m and features 133 rooms, a restaurant called Cafe Football and a five-a-side football pitch on the roof.
-Opened in 2015, the hotel is the first in a planned chain of football-themed hotels to be located near football grounds around the world.
+Hotel Football is an upscale football-themed hotel overlooking Old Trafford, the home of Manchester United F.C., in Trafford, England.
+It is owned by former players Ryan Giggs, Paul Scholes, Nicky Butt, Phil Neville and Gary Neville, as well as the GG Hospitality Management Company.
+The hotel was built at a cost of £24 million and features 133 rooms, a restaurant called Cafe Football and a five-a-side football pitch on the roof.
+It opened in March 2015.

 History

 Gary Neville initially purchased a plot of land underneath a canal bridge close to Old Trafford from a group of Manchester United F.C. fans who owned the land with the intention of building a club house.
-They agreed to sell Neville the land to build a hotel on providing he promised to build a greyhound track as part of the hotel.
+They agreed to sell Neville the land to build a hotel on, providing he promised to build a greyhound track as part of the hotel.

-In 2011 Stuart Procter, former general manager of the Stafford Hotel in London, was drafted in to mastermind the build and development of a football themed hotel by members of The Class of '92, the idea behind the hotel being to hark back to the golden era of football of the 1990s, before ticket prices soared 1,000pc, pricing out many fans.
+In 2011 Stuart Procter, former general manager of the Stafford Hotel in London, was drafted in to mastermind the build and development of a football-themed hotel by members of The Class of '92, the idea behind the hotel being to hark back to the golden era of football of the 1990s, before ticket prices soared 1,000 per cent, pricing out many fans.
 The construction of the hotel was handled by Galliford Try and features subtle football references throughout the building.